The steady decline of the kidneys can often go undetected, which is why kidney diseases are labeled as "Silent Killers".

 The most important and basic kidney function is to filter blood and eliminate the toxins and waste materials in the body.
 If your water intake is not enough during the day, the toxins and wastes starts to store that could lead to damaging your body.

 The common advice is to drink about 6-8 glasses of water daily, but if you are already diagnosed with CKD, your doctor may suggest a new limit for you, depending on your CKD stage.
-Best advice I can give for now; listen to your doctor's recommendations.
+Best thing to do is to listen to your doctor's recommendations.

 2. Too much salt in your diet